-As part of the Two Vegans One Country project, Randi and I stopped in Frankfurt to sample what vegan food the city had to offer last October.
-Turns out, there was quite a lot and we ended up running out of time to sample everything.
-Please let me know in the comments below what I should add to the list and try next time I visit Frankfurt!
+I stopped in Frankfurt to sample what vegan food the city had to offer last October.
+Turns out, there was quite a lot and I ended up running out of time to sample everything.
+In this article, I have listed a few of the best vegan restaurant in Frankfurt so that you can check them out on your trip too.
+Please let me know in the comments below what I should add to the list and try next time I travel to Frankfurt!

 THE BEST VEGAN FOOD IN FRANKFURT